adarshraj/TargetCloner/Readme.md

 - The tool can be run as a normal java application.
 - The tool is tested on Windows with Java 21 with custom inputs.
 Should work in Java 17.

+# Drawbacks
+- When target is generated in Eclipse, the required units can be defined based on the dependencies.
+But this tool does not have that feature.
+- It may include unnecessary dependencies also in the target.xml

 # How to use
 - The tool is a command line tool and requires the following inputs:
   - Delivery report file